 Some patients can trace their anxiety specifically to the noises of a dental appointment.
 The sound of a drill, the whirring of a toothbrush, or the clattering of instruments against teeth can all be anxiety-inducing to some people.
 Try asking your dentist if you can wear headphones and listen to music while they clean your teeth and perform their examinations.
 This will help you tune out the reality of the dental appointment while allowing the dentist to do what is necessary to check up on your dental health.

 Make an Appointment at Babylon Dental Care

 At Babylon Dental Care, we strive to provide a comforting, safe environment for all of our patients.
 This is why we are proud to offer sedation dentistry to anyone who requests it.
-Our friendly team of professionals can offer you nitrous oxide sedation, oral conscious sedation (pill), or IV sedation, depending on the nature of your visit and level of phobia.
+Our friendly team of professionals can offer you nitrous oxide sedation or IV sedation, depending on the nature of your visit and level of phobia.
 Your dental health and comfort are of the highest priority, so please do not hesitate to ask about these options.
 Call us today at (631) 983-6665 to book your next appointment.